cagilalsac/RMSCTIS/ReadMe.txt

 exists or not, "User.Identity.Name" returns the authenticated user's user name and "User.IsInRole(roleName)" method checks whether the authenticated user has the specified role name sent as parameter.

+7.15) Custom routes can be created for actions in a controller such as in the HomeController in the Account area.
-7.15) Custom conventional routes can be defined in Program.cs of the MVC layer to simplify calling controller actions and improve SEO such as instead of calling https://exampledomain.com/users/create we can call https://exampledomain.com/register.
+Custom conventional routes can also be defined in Program.cs of the MVC layer to simplify calling controller actions and improve SEO.

 7.16) For session usage, in the Program.cs of the MVC layer, Session regions must be added.
 Session lets keeping data in the server memory for different clients temporarily.
 In ASP.NET Core MVC, session data can only be managed in string, int or byte[] types.